Next Generation Wind Turbine Design and Simulation

 At the moment QBlade is only available for Windows and Linux.
 However, in general it can be cross-compiled for Mac-OS.
 In the near future we will also release a Mac version.
 Stay tuned until the Mac version is available in the Downloads section.

-Can I use my old project files (.wpa) with QBlade 2.0?
+Can I use old .wpa project files with QBlade 2.x?

 Where can I get support for QBlade?